harsmarvania57/splunk-ko-change/README.md

   --filter FILTER       Filter by name
   --host HOST           Specify splunk server to connect to (defaults to local
                         server)
-  --newuser NEWUSER     New Username
+  --count COUNT         Number of KO to pull in single request (default 30) --newuser NEWUSER     New Username
   --sharing SHARING     New Sharing Permission --readperm READPERM   New Read Permission of KO